av1kav/keras/imaging/README.md

   * A loop to delete all files having a '0' in them (this *needs* changing)
   * A mechanism to neatly sort groups of images into a folder structure of label names

-Note that the imaging module is buuilt for Windows and uses a \\ character.
+Note that the imaging module is built for Windows and uses a \\ character.